 Sharing with peers that have similar issues can be transforming.
 You’ll feel less alone in your addiction.
 You may see yourself in others.
 This can help you find solutions to your problems.
 With the help of a group therapy leader, you’ll learn healthier communication skills.
 Sometimes you’ll process emotions and issues in group.
 Other times, you’ll learn about addiction topics and practice relapse prevention skills.

-Traditional and Experiential Treatment Options
+Experiential Treatment Options

 - Mindfulness practices

 Continuing Care for Substance Use Disorders

 Recovery from drug and alcohol abuse is a lifelong process.
 But we think you’ll find it’s well worth it.
 You’ll continue working on sobriety once you leave drug rehab.
 We’ll help you by developing a continuing care plan with resources to help you succeed.
 Your continuing care plan may include:

 - 12-step programs or alternatives to 12-step programs like Refuge Recovery and SMART Recovery